montilab/SigRepo/README.md

 database but <b>DO NOT HAVE WRITE</b> access to the database.<br>

-Once you have a valid account, to connect to our SigRepo database, one can use the `newConnHandler()` function to create a handler which contains user credentials to establish connection to our database.
+Once you have a valid account, to connect to our SigRepo database, one can use the `SigRepo::newConnHandler()` function to create a handler which contains user credentials to establish connection to our database.

     # Create a connection handler
     conn_handler <- SigRepo::newConnHandler(